Matcha, green tea, and chia seeds have many known benefits. Get a health boost by eating this delicious low carb matcha green tea chia pudding.

 Chia seeds are very nutrient rich so I made a matcha green tea chia pudding using the Lean Green tea blend.
 Just one ounce of chia seeds can provide 11 grams fiber, 4 grams protein, 9 grams fat (5 of which are Omega-3s), 18% of the RDA for calcium, 30% of the RDA for manganese, 30% of the RDA for magnesium, and 27% of the RDA for phosphorus.

-As you can see, these little seeds are full of nutrition.
-To learn more about chia seeds, check out the information on All Natural Ideas.
+As you can see, these little seeds are full of nutrition!

-Like most chia puddings, this matcha green tea chia pudding is a cinch to make.
+Like most chia pudding, this matcha green tea chia pudding is a cinch to make.
 You want to start with a concentrated brew of your choice of tea bags.

 I used the Lean Green blend which adds a wonderful cinnamon maple spice flavor.
 You can buy Lean Green tea here.